moka-guys/mokabed/Bedmaker/Pan5271/Pan5271_logfile.md

 Use this regex in VScode to find words with muliple underscores: \w*_\w+_\w* Only keep the "_" before the exon number, replace other "_" in gene name with "-"

+# Fix UTR regions
+Certain UTR regions are missing exon numbers.

+Search for "UTR" in VScode and edit the exon numbers and replace the underscore e.g EPCAM_3UTR to EPCAM-3UTR_10